-What is AMP and who actually needs It?.
-Accelerated Mobile Pages (AMP) are light weight pages designed to give mobile users a lightening fast experience that is easier to read and more engaging.
+Accelerated Mobile Pages (AMP) are lightweight pages designed to give mobile users a lightning-fast experience that is easier to read and more engaging.
 Google gives preference to AMP.

-If you are in the process of developing a new website, you may enter into a debate as to whether it worth the time and effort investing in creating AMP page.
+If you are in the process of developing a new website, you may enter into a debate as to whether it is worth the time and effort invested in creating an AMP page.

 AMP is a web framework that integrates across a range of Google products.
 Whilst AMP is not a search engine optimisation ranking factor, speed is a factor, and AMP delivers a fast, reliable web experience.

-Or, if you currently have a website generating AMP version of pages, then you may want to measuring the impact AMP has on your user experience and website visibility.
+Or, if you currently have a website generating AMP version of pages, then you may want to measure the impact AMP has on your user experience and website visibility.

 What is AMP?

-AMP is a Google-backed project with the aim of speeding up the delivery of content through the use of stripped down code known as AMP HTML.
+AMP is a Google-backed project to speed up the delivery of content through the use of stripped-down code known as AMP HTML.
 Put simply, AMP is a way to build web pages for static content (pages that don’t change based on user behaviour), that allows the pages to load (and pre-render in Google search) much faster than regular HTML.

 AMP has been rolled out in response to projects such as Facebook Instant Articles, in which Facebook can host and render publishers content directly within their news feed, meaning the process of viewing a piece of content is much quicker than opening the equivalent web page in a mobile browser.